sosprz/nettemp/readme.md

 FEATURES:

-Read temp sensors from DS18b20, humidity DHT11, DHT22, servers temperature over SNMP.
-View charts with temeratures and humidity.
+Read temp sensors from DS18b20, humidity DHT11, DHT22, servers temperature over SNMP View charts with temeratures and humidity
-Send mail notofication when temperature is to high, You can set value.
-Set gpio on/off, gpio temperature on/off, gpio time on/off.
-You can connect APC UPS over USB and recieve notification form UPS.
-OpenVPN server.
-User + Pass + CRT.
+Send mail notofication when temperature is to high, You can set value Set gpio on/off, gpio temperature on/off, gpio time on/off You can connect APC UPS over USB and recieve notification form UPS OpenVPN server.
+User + Pass + CRT
-Firewall function.
+Firewall function
-System stats.
+System stats